 When Are Tenants Responsible for Pest Control

 There are a number of cases when the tenant has a complete obligation to fully investigate and resolve pest issues inside the property they rents.
 Tenants are generally responsible for dealing with the pests if they:

 - Fail to notify the landlord on time;

 - Delay pest treatments;

 - Fail to successfully arrange the extermination and proofing of the rental property on time.

-If a tenant attracts vermin inside a building because of negligent behaviour and this is supported by an investigation from a Health Officer, the tenant becomes fully responsible to resolve the pest issue.
-For example, improper waste disposal or frequent travelling can be two of the causes for a pest infestation.
+If a tenant attracts vermin inside a building because of negligent behaviour, and this is supported by an investigation from a Health Officer, the tenant becomes fully responsible for resolving the pest issue.
+For example, improper waste disposal or frequent travelling can be two of the causes of a pest infestation.

-Taking the responsibility for pest control as a tenant may also depends on other circumstances such as:
+Taking responsibility for pest control as a tenant may also depend on other circumstances, such as: